-4.2.6 Insert Main Sail Battens
+4.2.9 Insert Main Sail Battens

+Battens are inserted starting at the keel working out to the wing tips.
 Remove the battens from the bag.
 Lay out the top surface battens (curved) in order of descending length toward the tip.
 Place the "red" battens in the left wing (curve forwards), and the "green" battens in the right.
 Insert the top surface battens except for the last three battens.
-Start with the battens closest to the keel.
 The battens are inserted into the pocket with gentle pressure until they meet resistance.
 When securing the battens lift trailing edge, push fitting in to sail pocket and rotate fitting downward to lock hinge.

-Figure 5 Section 4.
+Figure 7 Section 4.
 Insert Main Sail Battens

-4.2.7 Tension Cross Bars
+4.2.10 Tension Cross Bars

-Figure 6 Section 4.
+Figure 8 Section 4.
 Tensioning Cross Bar and Shackle Located in Block.